Two ‘commit suicide’ in two districts - Countryside - observerbd.com

 |

-Two persons including a schoolgirl committed suicide in separate incidents in two districts- Tangail and Sherpur, in two days.
+Two housewives committed suicide by hanging themselves in separate incidents in two districts- Naogaon and Patuakhali, in two days.

-TANGAIL: A college student reportedly committed suicide by cutting his throat in Bhuapur Upazila of the district on Tuesday night.
+DHAMOIRHAT, NAOGAON: A girl reportedly committed suicide following her early marriage in Dhamoirhat Upazila of the district on Friday.

-Deceased Roman, 23, was the son of Khandaker Kamal Hossain, a resident of Bamanhata Madhyapara area in the municipal town.
+Deceased Mostarifa Bonnya, 13, was the daughter of Obaidul Haque of Bhatgram Village in the upazila.

-Local Councilor Aminul Islam said Roman attempted to kill himself after cutting his throat at night.
-Hearing the scream, the family members rescued him and took to a local hospital.
-He died on the way to Dhaka as his condition was deteriorated.
-The reason behind the suicide could not be known immediately.
+Local sources said she was forced to get married with Rubel Hossain, 22, son of Abu Bakkar of Khershukna Village two months back.